how-to-speall/how-to-speall.github.io/README.md

 This is my personal portfolio website built with **Next.js**, **React**, and **Tailwind CSS**.
 It showcases my **projects, skills, and contact information** as a computer science student at **Simon Fraser University (SFU)**.

+## License justification

+I chose the Unlicense because it fully gives my work to the public domain, allowing anyone to use, modify, or distribute it without restrictions.
+This ensures complete freedom for developers while eliminating any legal barriers.

 ## Features
 -  **About Me** – Introduction to my background and interests.
 -  **Projects** – A collection of my work with descriptions and links.